General questions about Managed Service for PostgreSQL

 How many clusters can I create within a single cloud?

-You can find MDB technical and organizational limitations in Quotas and limits in Managed Service for PostgreSQL.
+MDB technical and organizational limits are given in Quotas and limits in Managed Service for PostgreSQL.

 How are DB clusters maintained?